Community College Cannabis Vocational Pilot Program in Illinois

 By 2021, the colleges that will already have a license to offer the cannabis program will be allowed to start training interested students.
 The aim here is to prepare students to enter the cannabis industry.
 Training will be focused both on business and professional practices, as well as the legal issues that players in the industry will have to be knowledgeable about.

 Not just everyone will be allowed to undertake the cannabis program.
-Every participant will need to be at least 18years of age to enroll for this training.
-In addition, there will be certificates awarded by community colleges to those individual who successfully undergo training on how to manage cannabis businesses.
+All participants will need to be at least 18years of age to enroll in this training.
+In addition, there will be certificates awarded by community colleges to those individuals who successfully undergo training on how to manage cannabis businesses.

-Issuance of Community College Cannabis Vocational Pilot Program Licenses
+Issuance of Community College Cannabis Vocational IL Cannabis Pilot Program Licenses

 Licenses will be issued as from the year 2020.
 All colleges that are interested in offering this course will be required to submit their applications for licenses by July 1 2020.
 The licenses will be awarded on merit, and the agriculture department will be tasked with the responsibility of coming up with a system to rank the licensing applicants.
 Some factors which will be considered include: